Slappily Married: Plot

-Later at the dress shop, Joe mistakes a female customer (Dorothy Granger) for a mannequin.
-When her jealous fiancee (Dick Wessel) goes over to see what is going on, a nervous Joe tells him that it was a misunderstanding.
-Another problem occurs shortly after when the same customer and another one (Jean Willes) get into a scuffle involving a hat they both want to purchase.
+Later at the dress shop, Joe mistakes a female customer for a mannequin.
+When her jealous fiancee goes over to see what is going on, a nervous Joe tells him that it was a misunderstanding.
+Another problem occurs shortly after when the same customer and another one get into a scuffle involving a hat they both want to purchase.
 Joe tries to break up the fight, but gets knocked to the floor along with the first customer.
 The fiancee, as well as Joe's wife, shows up again, with Joe's wife thinking that he is cheating on him and runs off, leaving Joe to get punched out by the fiancee.

 Joe eventually tracks down his wife at the Amazon hotel, for women only.
-The concierge (Symona Boniface) tells Joe that she was given orders that his wife does not want to be disturbed, but Joe manages to disguise himself as a woman to find his wife's room, but winds up in the one of the female customer he met earlier and also has to dodge her fiancee and a female house detective, before finally reuniting with his wife at the end.
+The concierge tells Joe that she was given orders that his wife does not want to be disturbed, but Joe manages to disguise himself as a woman to find his wife's room, but winds up in that of the female customer he met earlier and also has to dodge her fiancee and a female house detective, before finally reuniting with his wife at the end.